 What must have he been thinking as he waited for Jesus to respond?

-Jesus could have simply spoken aloud and healed the man’s leprosy, restoring the his health and place in the community.
+Jesus could have simply spoken aloud and healed the man’s leprosy, restoring his health and place in the community.
 Instead, Jesus laid his hand on the man while his skin was still diseased, communicating two astonishing truths to everyone: Jesus couldn’t be contaminated, because he was the source of cleansing and wholeness, and he accepted the man while he was still a leper.

 The Bleeding Woman